Deustavo/MR-Remidner/README.md

 ## ☁️ Deployment with GitHub Actions

-This project uses **GitHub Actions** to run automatically at 10:00 AM BRT on weekdays.
+This project uses **GitHub Actions** to run automatically at 9:00 AM  and 4:00 PM BRT on weekdays.

 ### 🛠 Setup GitHub Secrets